jacoscaz/yurl/README.md

 ------

 First experimental release, under development according to my own needs for it.
-Requests and PR are more than welcome.
+Requests and PRs are more than welcome.

 Install